College Application Step by Step Overview VideoAuthor:Length:

 For any application other than Common App, including The Coalition Application, you'll select "Direct to Institution".

 When can you start applying for regular decision?
 I know the deadline is January.

-You can apply as soon as the college releases their fall 2019 application.
-The earliest you can request that we submit your transcript would be September 10th.
-At a regular decision school, you receive no advantage in the admission process for submitting your application early.
-Colleges who operate under regular decision are comparing you against the rest of the students in the applicant pool.
-Everyone who applies regular decision will learn of their admission decision on the same date: usually in March/April.
+You can apply as soon as the college releases their Fall 2023 application.
+The earliest you can request that we submit your transcript would be September 7th.
+When applying Regular Decision, you receive no advantage in the admission process for submitting your application early.
+Colleges who operate under Regular Decision are comparing you against the rest of the students in the applicant pool.
+Everyone who applies Regular Decision will learn of their admission decision on the same date: usually in March/April.

 When should you apply to Penn State?

 Penn State has an early action deadline of November 1st.
 Add Penn State to the list of colleges you are applying to in Naviance.
-However, because Penn State is a college that students self-report their transcript info, students do not need to request transcripts.
+This informs CB East of your intention to apply.
+However, because Penn State requires students to self-report their transcripts, no initial transcript will be submitted by CB East.

 Can you apply Early Action to an unlimited number of schools?

 Yes.
 The only restriction would be if the college has an Early Action Restricted policy.
 If this is the case, it will be listed on the school’s application and students would not be able to apply Early Action anywhere else.